Lohoris/IT4/README.md

 ---------

 This is the OSX version.
-I did create partial Linux and Windows ports: if anyone is interested in completing them and keeping them up-to-date feel free to contact me at <looris@gmail.com>.
+I did create partial Linux and Windows ports: if anyone is interested in completing them and keeping them up-to-date feel free to contact me.

 Installation
 ------------